-Since this course is online and majority of the work is self-paced, the opportunity to interact with one another will be delivered through quality interactions in three response discussions throughout the semester.
+Since this course is online and majority of the work is self-paced, the opportunity to interact with one another will be delivered through quality interactions in five response discussions throughout the semester.
 The discussion posts are open for viewing from the beginning, and that will allow you some time to give thoughtful reflection and formulate a response prior to the window opening.
 The window to respond with your original post and two replies is approximately 2-3 weeks.
-Please make sure your all three responses are submitted by the end of the assignment window to receive full participation credit.
-The discussions will not be opened earlier or later than scheduled, so take time to plan out and schedule when to submit.
+You will get 10/15 points if you provide a thoughtful response and 15 points if you respond to two other posts.
+Due by the start of next discussion.
+Professional online behavior is expected, all viewpoints are welcome, and please stay on topic.